juwi/HBase-TAggregator/README.md

 HBase Aggregator implementation for timeseries based aggregations.

 It is meant to allow for much faster aggregations when time intervals are at play.
-For example, whn aggregating a day's worth of data down to 15min averages, you'd need 96 queries doing 96 scans using the standard aggregate implementation.
+For example, when aggregating a day's worth of data down to 15min averages, you'd need 96 queries doing 96 scans using the standard aggregate implementation.
 TAggregator will do the same thing requiring just one query using a single scan, producing a Map of 96 TimeStamp-Value assignments.

 ## Supported Features